Sandeep-Vigneshwar/Trexa/README.md

 ### -> Semantic Search
 - Search using natural language queries like _"lecture notes on reinforcement learning"_.
-- Returns top most relevant files ranked by semantic similarity — not just keyword matches.
+- Returns top most relevant files ranked by semantic similarity, not just keyword matches.
 - Displays metadata such as file name, full path, and relevance score.

 ### -> 3D Visualization